Doctors of Madness: 1975: Manager Bryan Morrison

 Following months of cellar rehearsals, the band played their first gig in December 1974 at Hampstead Town Hall, North London.
-Having been encouraged by the reception they received, the band followed up in March 1975 with a series of gigs at the Cabbage Patch pub in Twickenham, south-west London, where they were spotted by a talent scout for music manager Bryan Morrison, who had managed Pink Floyd, Syd Barrett and Marc Bolan.
+Encouraged by the reception they received, the band followed up in March 1975 with a series of gigs at the Cabbage Patch pub in Twickenham, south-west London, where they were spotted by a talent scout for music manager Bryan Morrison, who had managed Pink Floyd, Syd Barrett and Marc Bolan.
 Morrison came to see them and was impressed.
 Morrison and his then partner Justin de Villeneuve launched an intensive publicity campaign to promote the band, which included an appearance on the BBC's prime time UK television The Twiggy Show.
 They were the opening act at the three-day Great British Music Festival at Olympia in London on 31 December 1975.
 The band signed to Polydor Records for the UK and Europe.

 The Doctors of Madness were BBC Radio DJ John Peel's featured artists on 25 November 1976, and received British television exposure during 1975/76 on the Twiggy Show and the Janet Street-Porter Show.